 A path indicates the drive and all directories and subdirectories under which a file is saved.
-The individual names are separated by a backslash "\".
+The individual names are separated by a backslash "\"."

-The path, including all drive characters, directory and the file name including extension, cannot exceed 83 characters!
+The path, including all drive characters, directory and the file name, including the extension, must not exceed 82 characters!